onzfonz/comp227/src/content/0/en/part0d.md

 ![GitHub accepted lab](../../images/0/partc/classroomaccepted.png)

-Wait a minute or two, and then follow the lead given by GitHub, refresh the page, then click on the repo name, which will have your own GitHub handle on it as part of the link.
+Wait a minute or two, and then follow the lead given by GitHub, refresh the page, then click on the repo name which will have your own GitHub handle on it as part of the link.
 That will take you to the GitHub site where you will see your repository, with your handle at the end of the repository name.
 Click on the green code button ![green code button icon](../../images/0/partc/greencode.png) and then the copy button ![copy button icon](../../images/0/partc/image8.png) to copy the URL,